Pastina with Cheese: The Recipe That Tastes Like Childhood.

 Tips

-Don’t overcook the pastina: drain the pastina al dente to avoid it becoming too “mushy” once the other ingredients are added.
+Don’t overcook the pastina: drain the pastina al dente to avoid it becoming too “mushy” once you add the other ingredients.

-Adjust creaminess: to get the consistency you prefer, add the broth little by little.
-If you want it drier, use less.
+Adjust the creaminess: to get the consistency you prefer, add the broth a little at a time.
+If you want it more dry, use less.

 If you want it more liquid, add more hot broth.

-Experiment with cheeses: for an extra touch, you can use a mix of cheeses, such as Grana Padano, Pecorino, or even a bit of cream cheese.
+Experiment with cheeses: for an extra touch, you can use a mix of cheeses, like Grana Padano, Pecorino, or even a little creamy cheese.

 Variations

-Pastina with vegetables: if you want to enrich the dish, you can add finely chopped vegetables (such as carrot, zucchini, or spinach) directly into the broth during cooking.
+Pastina with vegetables: if you want to enrich the dish, you can add finely chopped vegetables (like carrot, zucchini, or spinach) directly into the broth during cooking.

 Aromatic version: add a touch of nutmeg or finely chopped fresh parsley leaves for an irresistible aroma.